God gives power to become rich.

 …so He can keep the covenant promises He made to your ancestors, as He is doing now.
 Voice Translation

-God gives them power to get rich to keep the promise that he made to their ancestors.
+God gives them power to get wealth to keep the promise that he made to their ancestors.

-Put differently, God swore to their ancestors that He would give them power to become rich, prosperous and successful and He is now giving them that power in in fulfillment of the promise.
+God swore to their ancestors that He would give them power to become rich, prosperous and successful and He is now giving them that power in fulfillment of the promise.

 He swore to Abraham, Isaac and Jacob